PixelStretchPro

 How do you actually make one?

 You can build it by hand in Photoshop, or do it in a few taps with an app made for it.
-We cover both: the full phone walkthrough is in How to make the pixel stretch effect, and the Photoshop comparison is in Pixel stretch without Photoshop.
+We cover both: the full iPhone and Android walkthrough is in How to make the pixel stretch effect, and the Photoshop comparison is in Pixel stretch without Photoshop.

 Frequently asked